wp-plugins/microblog-poster/readme.txt

     4. First click on 'Get Request Token', some processing is done.
-    After that click on 'Open Authorization URL', you'll be redirected to a new page and you'll have to grant the permission in order to get your verification code.
+    After that click on 'Open Authorization URL', you'll be redirected to a new page and you will have to grant the permission in order to get your verification code.

     5. Finally, return to previous page and generate your